-An area of separation between Trowse village and the built-up area of Norwich, as defined in Figure 16, will be maintained.
-Development that detracts from the open countryside and character of this area or reduces the visual separation will not be permitted.
+In order to maintain the character and setting of Trowse village an area of separation between Trowse village and the built-up area of Norwich, as defined in Figure 17, will be maintained.
+Development that detracts from the open countryside and character of this area or reduces the visual separation will not be supported.